sradc/sradc.github.io/_posts/2019-03-03-piano-tuning.md

 lack this property, meaning that a given interval can sound more like the interval, or less like the interval, as you move it up and down the keyboard, because the frequency ratio doesn't stay constant.
-For certain notes and intervals these tuning systems may sound 'better' than equal temperament, but then for other notes and intervals the sound will be 'worse.
+For certain notes and intervals these tuning systems may sound 'better' than equal temperament, but then for other notes and intervals the sound may be 'worse'.

 ## References: